Dear readers of ADxS.org, please forgive the disruption.

 Under normal conditions, adenosine has a higher affinity for A1 and A2A receptors.
 Only at higher adenosine levels are A2B and A3 receptors also addressed.

-Reduction of the excitability of potassium channels
+Reduction in the excitability of potassium channels

-Caffeine is a nonselective adenosine receptor antagonist23
+Caffeine is a non-selective adenosine receptor antagonist25

 One side effect of A1 antagonists is (epileptic) seizures.